nayelyrodarte/skin-tracker/README.md

 ### For dev environment

 1. Follow the regular setup steps from 1 to 3.
-2. Run `npm dev` to get the server started with Nodemon.
+2. Run `npm dev` to get the server and the client started with Nodemon and Webpack, respectively.
-3. Run `npm webpack` to run the client.
 4. If changes on styling are needed, run `npm sass` and start editing on the `styles.scss` file.